 - 8. Policy allows the support person access to restroom, food and drink: Does the policy allow a support person to eat, drink, and use the restroom while they are in the hospital?16 - 9.
 Policy addresses PPE: Does the policy address how personal protective equipment (PPE) for support persons should be handled?
 Does it direct the hospital to provide PPE for a support person who does not have it?17 - 10.
 State and hospital policies are available to general public: Is the state policy posted on the state's main COVID-19 website?
-Does the state policy direct each individual hospital to publicize its policy to the general public, including on its website?18 - 11.
-Policy provides a contact person to address questions or violations: Does the policy provide contact information for questions and concerns that may arise for the patient and - New York: recommends excluding support people with "confirmed or suspected COVID-19" and those who "present with or develop symptoms of COVID-19, but "allows support persons who have "been a close contact" of a COVID-19 patient but lists additional measures they should take to mitigate the risk of transmission.

-16 Examples of policies accommodating support person daily needs, either inside or outside the hospital:

-- Connecticut: allows support persons to leave the facility as long as they are re-screened on re-entry. - Maryland: has no restrictions on support personnel ability to safely eat, drink, or use the restroom outside a COVID-positive patient's room while in the hospital. - New Jersey: contemplates support persons leaving and re-entering the hospital as long as they are re-screened for COVID symptoms. - Oregon: states that "private visiting areas may be offered to patients with roommates or other privacy concerns if these rooms can be cleaned appropriately between essential individuals' visits."
-It also states that "before entering a patient room and after leaving a patient room, essential individuals shall wash hands with soap and water for 20 seconds, or clean hands with alcohol-based hand sanitizer."

-17 Examples of policies addressing PPE:

-- Connecticut: states that "the Facility shall provide appropriate Personal Protective Equipment (PPE) to be worn by the designated support person as instructed by the Facility for the duration of the visit." - Illinois: states that support persons must "comply with any instructions on personal protective equipment (PPE), also to be provided by the facility." - New Jersey: states that PPE "should be given to and worn by the designated support person." - 18 Examples of policies addressing notice: - Connecticut: states that "notice of the Facility's support person policy including the requirements contained herein shall be posted at patient entry points in the Facility on the Facility's website and be provided to the patient at time services are scheduled or initiated." - New York: requires hospitals to "post signage notifying the public of the suspension of visitation in all hospital entrances and in parking lots.
-In addition, these policies should be posted to the hospital's website and social media pages." - Oregon: requires facilities to provide "appropriate signage regarding visitation and screening protocols and provide this information to staff, patients and essential individuals."
+Does the state policy direct each individual hospital to publicize its policy to the general public, including on its website?18 - Connecticut: support persons "must be asymptomatic for, or not have previously been confirmed positive for, COVID-19"; any support persons "suspected of having been exposed to COVID-19 may be denied access where attendant risks of such access cannot be reasonably mitigated." - Maryland: allows any type of support person except for those "with COVID-19 symptoms." - Delaware: allows any type of support person but recommends excluding those with "confirmed or suspected COVID-19" and those who "present[] with or develop[] symptoms of COVID-19." - Illinois: states that "support persons should be screened for illness daily upon entry to the facility with a temperature check and symptom checklist." - New Jersey: requires the support person to be "asymptomatic for COVID-19 and must not be a suspect or recently confirmed case." - New York: recommends excluding support people with "confirmed or suspected COVID-19" and those who "present with or develop symptoms of COVID-19, but "allows support persons who have "been a close contact" of a COVID-19 patient but lists additional measures they should take to mitigate the risk of transmission. - 16 Examples of policies accommodating support person daily needs, either inside or outside the hospital: - Connecticut: allows support persons to leave the facility as long as they are re-screened on re-entry. - Maryland: provides that "support persons are permitted to access restrooms, food, and drink while in the health care facility." - New Jersey: contemplates support persons leaving and re-entering the hospital as long as they are re-screened for COVID symptoms. - Oregon: states that "private visiting areas may be offered to patients with roommates or other privacy concerns if these rooms can be cleaned appropriately between essential individuals' visits."
+It also states that "before entering a patient room and after leaving a patient room, essential individuals shall wash hands with soap and water for 20 seconds, or clean hands with alcohol-based hand sanitizer." - 17 Examples of policies addressing PPE: - Connecticut: states that "the Facility shall provide appropriate Personal Protective Equipment (PPE) to be worn by the designated support person as instructed by the Facility for the duration of the visit." - Illinois: states that support persons must "comply with any instructions on personal protective equipment (PPE), also to be provided by the facility." - Maryland: states that "support persons shall be provided appropriate PPE, including instruction on how to utilize and conserve PPE." - New Jersey: states that PPE "should be given to and worn by the designated support person." - 18 Examples of policies addressing notice: - Connecticut: states that "notice of the Facility's support person policy including the requirements contained herein shall be posted at patient entry points in the Facility on the Facility's website and be provided to the